Redo of Healer: Characters

 A female black-winged demon who is one of the candidates to become the Demon Lord.
 In the previous timeline where she did become the Demon Lord and fought Keyaru in the bitter end, she tearfully begged him to spare her and granted him the Philosopher's Stone, prompting Keyaru to know what she was really trying to protect.
 Her objective is to kill the current Demon Lord for trying to exterminate her brethren.
 When she completes the trials of Caladrius, her hair changes from black to silver.
 In the alternate timeline, she becomes a member of Keyarga's group.
-After forming cooperation with her newfound empire, Eve and Keyarga develop mutual love for each other and unlike the other girls they made proper sex.
+After forming cooperation with her newfound empire, Eve and Keyarga develop mutual love for each other and unlike the other girls, they have proper sex.